How Much Does an Injection Mold Cost

 #6 Assembly and Finishing

-Processes like ultrasonic welding, heat staking, and painting or texturing are used.
-These processes enhance not only the aesthetic but also the functional properties of the parts.
+Processes such as ultrasonic welding, heat staking, and painting or texturing not only improve the aesthetic appeal but also enhance the functional properties of the parts.

 #7 Packaging

-Packaging is customized to the product, ranging from simple bulk boxes to elaborate structures that provide protection against damage during transportation.
-Packaging requirements vary depending on the fragility and size of the parts.
+Packaging varies from simple bulk boxes to elaborate designs that protect parts during transit.
+Packaging requirements depend on the fragility and size of the components.

 #8 Additional Enhancements

-Techniques such as laser marking and pad printing are employed for adding intricate designs or instructions to the parts and are important for functionality and compliance in industries such as medical and aerospace.
+Techniques such as laser marking and pad printing are utilized to add intricate designs or instructions to parts, essential for compliance in industries like medical and aerospace.

 Injection Molding Cost For Different Production Volumes: